Nicaraguan cuisine: Refrescos (drinks)

 Nicaraguan cuisine makes use of fruits, some of which are only grown in that particular region due to their location.
 Many fruits are made into drinks known as frescos, the Nicaraguan name for what are called "aguas frescas" in other Latin American countries.
 Common flavors include melon, tamarind, papaya, guayaba, guanábana, coconut, pineapple, and pitahaya.
 Pinolillo is very popular among Nicaraguans, as many times they refer to themselves as pinoleros, which means "pinolillo drinkers".
+Another popular beverage is the traditional drink of Cacao mixed with maize or corn.
 Many drinks are also made from grains and seeds, mixed with milk, water, sugar and ice.

 Alcoholic beverages

 Rums, such as Flor de Caña and Ron Plata (both produced by Compañía Licorera de Nicaragua, S.A (CLNSA)), are both a popularly consumed beverage in Nicaragua and a crucial export product.

 Popular rum-based cocktails include the "Nica libre," a regional re-naming of the Cuba libre (itself a variation of rum and coke), and the "Macuá" (containing orange, guava, and lime juices).
 The "Macúa" originated in 2006, when it won a Flor de Caña-sponsored competition to determine a marketable national cocktail representing Nicaragua, and was created by a pediatrician from Granada.

 Beer is also a common alcoholic beverage consumed in Nicaragua.
 Popular brands include Toña and Victoria, two former competitors both now produced by Compañía Cervecera de Nicaragua, as of a 1996 merger.